LLarsen2001/PortFolio-Project/README.md

 ### [Trello](https://trello.com/b/YxwmT6vN/portfolio)
 Link to teams Trello Board
 ### [Figma](https://www.figma.com/file/nea5dh6xGUPkna74kNZmMZ/JobSeek?node-id=0%3A1)
 Link to our Figma site.
-It is the first draft of the project, also the design we wanted.
+It is the first draft of the project, also an aggreed appon design.